Impurity-induced excitations in a topological two-dimensional ferromagnet/superconductor van der Waals moir\'e heterostructure: Model

+In practice, the calculation of the electronic structure for a moire supercell requires diagonalizing a $4n\times4n$ matrix, with $n$ the number of sites per supercell.
+To compute the electronic structure in a ribbon geometry, an analogous procedure as the one outline above is carried out for the supercell of the nanoribbon, that contains several moire unit cells.
+Finally, to compute surface spectral functions, the embedding formalism described later in the manuscript is directly applied to the matrices defined by the BdG Hamiltonian.

 It is instructive to first look at the electronic structure and topological character of the uniform system of Eq.~\ref{eq:h1} when moire potential is switched off.
+For the Hamiltonian parameters we choose the following setup: $J_{0}$=2$\Delta_{0}$, $\lambda$ =2$\Delta_{0}$, and the chemical potential set to $\mu=3t$.
 In the uniform limit, for a supercell of size $9\times 9$ as shown in Fig.~\ref{fig:fig1}d, the system shows a finite gap of topological character, where the energy is measured in terms of the topological gap of the uniform system $\Delta^T_0$.
 This topological superconducting gap is obtained by taking appropriate ratios of the exchange field, Rashba spin-orbit coupling, superconducting order and chemical potential, and features a topological gap with Chern number $C=2$\cite{Kezilebieke2020}.